danrot/master-thesis/04_discussion.md

 easier to estimate.

-A possible solution would be to put more logic into the `VersionManager`, and let the every transport layer already let the `VersionManager` on its own.
+A possible solution would be to put more logic into the `VersionManager`, and let every transport layer have its own implementation of the  `VersionManager`.
 With this solution there could still be something like a `GenericVersionManager`, which is valid for every implementation.
 If an implementation wants to implement this functionality in a more specific and maybe performant way, it should still be easily possible to replace this implementation.
 Therefore the entire Jackalope library should be built more like a plugin architecture, which could probably not be implemented without a big break in backwards compatibility.

 ## Setting protected properties